RaysceneNS/rayscenens.github.io/_posts/2018-08-31-Nts-grid-coordinate-system.md

 ## British Columbia Geographic System

-The British Columbia Geographic System (BCGS) Sometimes this is refered to as NTS - National Topographic System, the system upon which BCGS is based.
+The British Columbia Geographic System (BCGS) Sometimes this is referred to as NTS - National Topographic System, the system upon which BCGS is based.
 This system is aligned with geographic coordinates and as such it is trivial to convert between geographic coordinates and BCGS.
 Identifiers are written with the following convention : _B-001-L/093-F-10_
 Where 'B' is the quarter unit, '001' is the unit, 'L' is the block, 093 is the series, F is the map area, and 10 is the sheet.
-Note that the string after the '/' character is the same code that would be used in an Nts survey identifier to represent a map at 1:20,000 scale.
+Note that the string after the '/' character is the same code that would be used in an NTS survey identifier to represent a map at 1:20,000 scale.

 ### Based on National Topographic System